How do I manage permissions across namespaces for IAM users in an Amazon EKS cluster?

 Note: Replace yourAccessKeyId, yourSecretAccessKey, yourSessionToken, yourAssumedRoleId, yourAccountID, and yourIAMRoleName with your values.

-3. To configure the IAM user's kubectl to always use the role when accessing the Kubernetes API, run the following command to update the kubeconfig file:
+3. Update the kubeconfig file to configure the IAM user's kubectl to always use the role when it accesses the Kubernetes API:

 $ aws eks update-kubeconfig --name yourClusterName --role-arn arn:aws:iam::yourAccountID:role/yourIAMRoleName